pupil-labs/pupil-docs/src/invisible/user-guide/invisible-companion-app.md

 ## OnePlus 6 Companion Device Setup

 ::: warning
-The information in this section is only required for OnePlus Companion Devices.
+The information in this section is only required for **OnePlus 6** Companion Devices.
+OnePlus 8 devices do not require the below steps.
 :::

 ### Enable OTG